-The Educational Psychology Service in North Ayrshire is part of and contributes to the aims of Education and Youth Employment by improving outcomes for children and young people.
+The Educational Psychology Service in North Ayrshire is part of and contributes to the aims of Education Services by improving outcomes for children and young people.
 Educational Psychologists work together with teachers, parents and other professionals to help children and young people achieve their full potential, within educational settings and the wider community.
-Educational Psychologists are involved in working with individuals, but also have a significant role in offering training, support and consultation to education establishments on a wide range of issues.
+Educational Psychologists are involved in working with individuals, but also have a significant role in offering training, support and consultation to increase capacity in education establishments on a wide range of issues.
+They are also involved in supporting research to evaluate how effective approaches to support children and young people are.